danielcorin/Hearts/README.md

 #Hearts

 A Python implementation of Hearts.
 This project is a work in progress.
-My hope is to utilize machine learning techniques to "teach" computer opponents to player competitively.
+My future goal is to utilize machine learning techniques to "teach" computer opponents to player competitively.

 #Objective
 Win all the hearts and the queen of spades, or none of these cards.
 Get as few points as possbile.